vcato/practical_tdd/README.md

 +    calculate_discount(100, True)
 ```

-Run it.
-Crashes on `assert False`.
-State III objective met.
+Run the tests, and they crash on `assert False`.
+The state III objective is met.

 **Enter State IV.** Objective: make the test pass.